-The Dude Abides: 'The Big Lebowski' Limited-Edition Prints Released
+Get Your Hands on 'The Big Lebowski' Limited-Edition Prints - Mandatory

 Classic Stills images are developed using the chromogenic print (C-print) process and are printed on archival-quality photo paper.
 Every print is framed meticulously by hand, includes acid-free matting and hinging, and is protected by UV acrylic to prevent fading.
 The framed stills are available in three sizes: 11” X 14” for $149/£125, 16” X 20” for $295/£225, and 24” X 30” for $495/£395.

-The stills will be available for purchase in the US, Canada, Ireland, France, Germany, Spain, and Italy.
+The stills will be available for purchase in the U.S., Canada, Ireland, France, Germany, Spain, and Italy.
 These will be the fourth and fifth fine art collections to be released by Classic Stills.
 For more information on Classic Stills and The Big Lebowski collection, please visit ClassicStills.com.